Fusion-Lightguns/Fusion-Light-Gun/DIY/README.md

-# This directory contains stuff if you need if you wanna DIY a Elite
+# This directory contains stuff if you need if you wanna DIY a Mini

 Click on a folder above for more info.